pink-junkjard/hyperfiddle/README.md

 Basically, we think Datomic fully solves CRUD APIs permanently.

-Now that we have a composable I/O primitive, we can use it as a basis to build *composable abstractions:*
+Now that we have a properly composable I/O primitive, we can use it as a basis to build *composable abstractions:*

 ## \#2.
 API-as-a-Value